RedLanternTech/CISSPNotes/Domain6Notes.md

 4. Maintaining Access
 5. Reporting

+Vulnerability Testing
+1. reconnaissance
+2. Enumeration
+3. Vulnerability Analysis
+4. Execution
+5. Document Findings

+**Difference Between Vulnerability Testing and a Pen Test is you don't have the Execution Step**

 Types of Tests:
 - Black Box:  you have no information about the target, most effective
 - White Box:  you have all the information about the target